-With bitcoin becoming more and more popular, we need better and more secure places to stash them.
-And with cryptocurrency wallet manufacturers, giving us the freedom to buy crypto with credit/debit cards, cash, and digital assets, it’s up to us to choose the place where we store our precious money of the future.
+With bitcoin becoming more and more popular, we need a better and more secure crypto wallet to keep your Bitcoin in.
+As cryptocurrency wallet solutions give us the freedom to buy crypto with credit/debit cards, cash, and digital assets, it’s up to us to choose the place where to store our crypto assets.

 Types of cryptocurrency wallets

 - A desktop wallet is a wallet that you will have to download on your PC or a laptop.
 Your computer will limit the accessibility of the wallet only to you and secure it.

 - An online wallet is a cloud-based system that can be opened through any device connected to the internet, thus making it the most comfortable choice for online users—also called a web wallet.

 - A mobile wallet is an app that you can download on your smartphone and use as your small pocket cryptocurrency wallet.